The chase between a sales rep and their sales quotas is perpetual.

 1. It levels up the performance

-One of the main reasons for setting sales quota is to give a performance boost.
+One of the main reasons for setting sales quotas is to give a performance boost.
 Sales managers are already aware of the potential their reps have.
-Setting up sales quotas can help inspire reps to work harder towards achieving their targets.
+Setting up sales quotas can help inspire reps to work harder toward achieving their targets.

 2. Visualize the sales plan

-Yes, sales managers are responsible for creating sales quotas for their team.
+Yes, sales managers are responsible for creating sales quotas for their teams.
 In addition, sales quotas also reflect the company’s overall sales plan for that specific quarter.

 Therefore, along with the individual growth of your team members, the company’s growth is also measured using sales quotas.